 In the past few years, several of these corner stores and other structures have become home to local favorite joints as well as new and exciting culinary concepts.
 Residents and visitors alike flock to the area to enjoy restaurants including:

 - 5 Loaves

 Cannonborough-Elliotborough even has its fair share of fine dining such as:

-Disher, Hamrick & Myers has a single house for sale in Elliotborough at 45 Ashe Street.
-If you are looking to join a diverse, growing community where property values are still relatively reasonable for downtown Charleston, consider making his neighborhood your new home.
+If you are looking to join a diverse, growing community where property values are still relatively reasonable for downtown Charleston, consider making this neighborhood your new home.